mozilla/cargo-vet/book/src/algorithm.md

 Most of the resolver's operations are things like "union these criteria sets" or "check if this criteria set is a superset of the required one".

-There is currently an artificial maximum limit of 64 criteria for you and all your imports to make CriteriaSets effecient (they're just a u64 internally).
+There is currently an artificial maximum limit of 64 criteria for you and all your imports to make CriteriaSets efficient (they're just a u64 internally).
 The code is designed to allow this limit to be easily raised if anyone ever hits it (either with a u128 or a proper BitSet).

 The biggest complexity of this process is handling "implies" (and the mapping of imported criteria onto local criteria, which is basically another form of "implies"